ErfanRez/java-practicing/OOP-DSA/Projects/Expression-Tree/README.md

 ### Prerequisites

 - Minimum Java version: **Java 11**
-- To run the project, execute the file `AVLTreeVisualizer.java` or `AVLTreeHardCoded.java` located in the following directory: src\main\java\ds\avl
+- To run the project, execute the file `Main.java` located in the following directory: src\main\java\ds\avl\expressiontree

 ---